Undergraduate Early Admissions

 - While no specific experience or academic pathway is required, students with a strong liberal education background and sound quantitative and analytical skills will be best prepared for academic success at the Humphrey School of Public Affairs.
 Previous coursework in mathematics, statistics, and economics is recommended.

-- Applicants applying to the MS-STEP Early Admissions program should be working toward completing a degree or taken advanced-level coursework in the natural or engineering sciences prior to their full enrollment into the Humphrey School.
+- Applicants applying to the MS-STEP Early Admissions program should be working toward completing a degree or have taken advanced-level coursework in the natural or engineering sciences prior to their full enrollment into the Humphrey School.

 All applicants to Humphrey School Early Admissions Programs should follow the same application process as applicants to the master's degree programs.

 When completing the online application, applicants must confirm they are applying as an undergraduate student interested in being considered for the Early Admissions Program for the chosen master's degree program: MPP, MURP, or MS–STEP.